The Trail to Oregon!: Productions

 The musical was performed between July 3 and August 10, 2014, at Stage 773 in Chicago, Illinois.
 It ran for a total of 24 performances, and was performed in repertory with Ani, both being produced by StarKid Productions.
 With only six actors, it has the smallest cast of any StarKid musical to date.
 The group put the entire musical up on YouTube on February 14, 2015.
 The musical's cast recording was released on iTunes the same day.

 The musical had a limited run at the Cherry Lane Theatre off-Broadway in New York City from May 26–31, 2015, running for eight performances.
 The original Chicago cast returned for this production.
 This marks the first time a StarKid show has received a full production in New York City.

 The musical was also performed at The Other Palace off West End as part of their Edinburgh preview performances by the University of Southampton's touring theatrical group, Gone Rogue.
-This was followed by a run at the Edinburgh Festival Fringe from the August 13th-25th 2018.
+This was followed by a run at the Edinburgh Festival Fringe from the August 13th-25th, 2018.

+Trail to Oregon made its Western Australian debut in 2023 at the Don Russell Performing Arts Center by Art in Motion Theatre Company under the direction of Micheal Carroll, Musical Direction of Joshua Hollander and Choreography by Sophie David.
+The show ran from October 27th until November 4th and was a proven success receiving 8 Robert Finley Award Nominations and 2 award wins including: Best Ensemble, Best Director of a Musical, Best Musical Director, Best Actor in A Musical (Riley Merigan as McDoon/Everyone Else), 2x Best Actress (Verity Lux as Son [win] & Brittany Isaia as Daughter) as well as 2x Breakthrough Award nominations for Carroll and Hollander [win].